marioy47/blog-site/posts/jest-setup-vanilla-javascript-project/index.md

 1 directory, 12 files
 ```

-We should add that to `.gitignore`
+We should add that folder to `.gitignore`

-## Configure test coverage

-Test coverage is only generated if we pass the `--coverage` flag to jest.
+Additionally, the coverage report is only generated if we pass the `--coverage` flag to jest.
 But we can change that behaviour.
 We can can add some lines to the `package.json` to order `jest` to always show the coverage.

 ```json {21-27}
 {